 Associate Vice President

-Mr. Heron has been with Duke since 2014 serving in a variety of capacities in government relations and as Duke’s registered lobbyist in North Carolina.
-He currently leads Duke State Relations which is responsible for representing the legislative, regulatory and policy interests of Duke University, Duke Health and Duke LifePoint to elected and appointed officials throughout North Carolina.
+Doug Heron is the Associate Vice President for Duke State Relations.
+He is responsible for representing the legislative, regulatory and policy interests of Duke University, Duke Health, and Duke LifePoint to elected and appointed officials throughout North Carolina.

 Prior to joining Duke, he worked as a partner and an associate in a government relations practice at a large multistate law firm in Raleigh, NC representing clients on a wide variety of matters, including healthcare and higher education.
 He also served as the director of government affairs and legislative counsel for the North Carolina Bar Association, and prior to that spent several years lobbying in Washington, DC for a large international law firm.